GianlucaFabiani/gianlucafabiani.github.io/_pages/cv.md

 Current Position
 =====
+* About to start a Postdoctoral fellowship at JHU (in February 2025)

+Education
+======
-Ph.D.
-Student in Modelling and Engineering Risk and Complexity (MERC), at Scuola SUperiore Meridionale (SSM) (expected November 2024)
+* Ph.D.
+Student in Modelling and Engineering Risk and Complexity (MERC), at Scuola SUperiore Meridionale (SSM) (Defense in January 2025)
   * Supervisor: Professor Constantinos Siettos,
   * Co-Advisor: Professor Ioannis G. Kevrekidis
   * Thesis Project: Machine Learning-based Modelling and Numerical Analysis of the emergent dynamics of complex systems
   * This Ph.D. program in MERC covers Mathematics, Physics, Engineering and Science, providing the possibility of attending courses and seminars from world-renown experts on a variety of topics including:
       * Complex systems, infrastructures and networks.
       * Data analysis and machine learning.
       * Reliability theory for uncertainty modelling.
       * Systems and control theory.
       * Risk Analysis and Risk management.

-Education
-======
 * M.S. in Applied Mathematics (LM-40), Università degli Studi di Napoli Federico II, October 2020
     * Department of Mathematics and Applications Renato Caccioppoli
     * Final Mark: 110/110 cum laude.